-This includes companies providing a range of work, typically on a subcontract basis, from demolition and site preparation to electrical and plumbing installation, and finishing work like plastering, painting and glazing.
+This category includes companies providing a range of work, typically on a subcontract basis, from demolition and site preparation to electrical and plumbing installation, and finishing work like plastering, painting and glazing.

 The Insolvency Service also publishes figures for Northern Ireland, but not with sector breakdowns.

-Analysis by EY-Parthenon on profit warnings issued by listed construction companies has shown particular vulnerabilities in the industry.
+Analysis by EY-Parthenon(4) on profit warnings issued by listed construction companies has shown particular vulnerabilities in the industry.

 A multitude of factors feed into company insolvency, though analysis of profit warning data by EY suggests the construction industry is particularly exposed to financial difficulty.
-This is in part due to the nature of contract cycles and the challenges of cash flow management that contractors and subcontractors are subject to.

-Further data released by The Insolvency Service showed that 355, or 25%, of self-employed or trader bankruptcies in the year to August 2024 were in construction in England and Wales.
+Further data(5) released by The Insolvency Service show that 267, or 23%, of self-employed or trader bankruptcies in the 12 months to October 2025 were in construction in England and Wales.
+Data covering later periods are not currently available due to The Insolvency Service moving to a new case management system in November 2025.

 An effective way of mitigating the risks associated with fixed-price contracts when costs are so changeable is to use fluctuation clauses linked to work category and resource-specific inflation indices, such as those available in BCIS CapX.